-Supreme leader: U.S. using money, sex to infiltrate Iran
+Supreme leader: U.S. using cash, sex to infiltrate Iran

 Tehran, Iran — Iran’s top leader said Wednesday the United States is using “money and sexual attractions” to try to infiltrate the Islamic Republic and warned Iranians not to fall into the “enemy’s trap.”